ts387/hydra/README.md

-# :dragon::robot: DRGN-AI: _Ab initio_ cryo-EM and cryo-ET heterogeneous reconstruction #
+# Hydra: Mixture of Neural Fields for Heterogeneous Reconstruction in Cryo-EM #

-DRGN-AI is a neural network-based algorithm for _ab initio_ heterogeneous single-particle cryo-EM and cryo-ET subtomogram reconstruction.
-The method leverages the expressive representation capacity of neural models with a novel joint inference procedure of poses and heterogeneous conformational states to enable single-shot reconstruction of noisy, large cryo-EM datasets.
+Hydra is a neural network-based algorithm for _ab initio_ heterogeneous single-particle cryo-EM reconstruction.
+Building on top of [DRGN-AI](https://github.com/ml-struct-bio/drgnai), the method parameterizes structures as arising from one of _K_ neural fields, thus jointly modeling both compositional and conformational heterogeneity and enabling the reconstruction of mixtures of flexible biomolecules.

 ## Documentation ##

-The latest detailed documentation for DRGN-AI is available [on gitbook](https://ez-lab.gitbook.io/drgn-ai/), including an overview and walkthrough of DRGN-AI installation, training and analysis.
+Hydra borrows its user interface and workflow from DRGN-AI.
+The latest detailed documentation for DRGN-AI is available [on gitbook](https://ez-lab.gitbook.io/drgn-ai/), including an overview and walkthrough of installation, training and analysis.
 A brief quick start is provided below.

-## New in Version 0.2.2-beta ##

- - `drgnai filter` interface for interactive filtering of particles
- - support for `$DRGNAI_DATASETS` dataset catalogue
- - cleaner tracking of configuration specifications

 ## Installation ##

-We recommend installing DRGN-AI in a clean conda environment — first clone the latest stable version available in the git repository, and then use `pip` to install the package from the source code:
+We recommend installing Hydra in a clean conda environment — first clone the git repository, and then use `pip` to install the package from the source code:

-    (base) $ conda create --name drgnai python=3.9 (base) $ conda activate drgnai
+    (base) $ conda create --name hydra python=3.9 (base) $ conda activate hydra
-    (drgnai) $ git clone git@github.com:ml-struct-bio/cryodrgnai.git --branch v0.2.2-beta --single-branch
+    (hydra) $ git clone git@github.com:ml-struct-bio/hydra.git --branch main --single-branch (hydra) $ cd hydra
-    (drgnai) $ cd cryodrgnai/
-    (drgnai) $ pip install .
+    (hydra) $ pip install .

-You can also install the latest development version of DRGN-AI using `git clone git@github.com:ml-struct-bio/cryodrgnai.git` instead of the above `git clone` command.

 To confirm that the package was installed successfully, use `drgnai test`: